grame-cncm/faustdoc/src/manual/syntax.md

 <!-- faust-run -->
 ```
 import("stdfaust.lib");
-s = nentry("Selector",0,0,2,1);
+s = nentry("Selector",0,0,2,1) : int;
 mySelect3(s) = *(s==0),*(s==1),*(s==2) :> _;
 sig = os.osc(440),os.sawtooth(440),os.triangle(440) : mySelect3(s);
 process = sig;
 ```
 <!-- /faust-run -->

-While the behavior of this last solution is identical to the first one, the generated code will be a bit different, and the sine, sawtooth, and the triangle waves will all be computed all the time.
+While the behavior of this last solution is identical to the first one, the generated code will be a bit different and potentially less efficient.

 ### User Interface Primitives and Configuration